Medically reviewed by Mary Lucas, RN

-The actual scientific evidence on penis stretching is extremely limited.
+The actual scientific evidence on penis stretching to show whether it works or not is extremely limited.
 Most of what you’ll find online related to manual stretching (without a device) is anecdotal, meaning personal accounts from men who have tried it.

 The Mayo Clinic concludes that while jelqing appears safe, it can lead to “scar formation, pain, and disfigurement.”
 Not exactly a good end for your penis.
 Also, they say, “there’s no scientific proof it works.”

 The International Society for Sexual Medicine (ISSM) cautions that, “in general, the practice is not considered effective and may even be harmful.”

 A search of the scientific literature finds most research done on penis stretching has involved various stretching devices and tools.
 And even then, the evidence is limited.

 Devices designed to manually or mechanically increase penis size generally work by one of two mechanisms: a vacuum or traction.